juju/docs/src/en/commands.md

    _--path (= "")_

-   upgrade to a charm located at path
+   Upgrade to a charm located at path

    _--resource  (= )_

-   resource to be uploaded to the controller
+   Resource to be uploaded to the controller

    _--revision  (= -1)_

-   explicit revision of current charm
+   Explicit revision of current charm

    _--switch (= "")_

-   crossgrade to a different charm
+   Crossgrade to a different charm

    **Details:**

-   When no flags are set, the service's charm will be upgraded to the latest revision available in the repository from which it was originally deployed.
+   When no flags are set, the application's charm will be upgraded to the latest revision available in the repository from which it was originally deployed.
 An explicit revision can be chosen with the --revision flag.